Working together to reduce underwater noise in endangered killer whale feeding areas by moving tug and barges further away

-In 2019, if it is safe and operationally feasible to do so, all tugs and barges transiting in the Canadian inshore area of the Strait of Juan de Fuca are requested to move south of the known killer whale feeding area and navigate through the inshore lateral displacement trial zone while maintaining a buffer distance of 1000m from the traffic separation scheme (TSS).
+In 2019, where safe and operationally feasible to do so, all tugs and barges transiting in the Canadian inshore area of the Strait of Juan de Fuca were requested to move south of the known killer whale feeding area and navigate through the inshore lateral displacement trial zone while maintaining a buffer distance of 1000m from the traffic separation scheme (TSS).

 - June 17 to October 31, 2019